broncio123/champs-booksprint-planning/demo/champsbook/content/act2/1-Ches/.ipynb_checkpoints/roam-checkpoint.md

 [@Conley1968; @McGehee1969; @MacKay1990] and study the dynamics on the
 energy surface in full $3$ dimensions.

-The paper is organized as follows.
+The chapter is organized as follows.
 In
 Sec. [\[sec:setup\]](#sec:setup){reference-type="ref" reference="sec:setup"} we
 introduce the Chesnavich's CH$_4^+$ model.
 In
 Sec. [\[sec:dynamics\]](#sec:dynamics){reference-type="ref" reference="sec:dynamics"}